trainart/linux2/2-2-7-Advanced Shell Scripting.md

 ```

-Note we didn't made `f11-s1` and `f11-s2` executable, because they will not be called directly.
+> NOTE: We didn't made `f11-s1` and `f11-s2` executable, because they will not be called directly.

 ## Conditionals - Case